High-Layer Attention Pruning with Rescaling: Baseline Method Pruning Layer Range Tuning

 LLaMA3.1-8B\footnote{https://huggingface.co/meta-llama/Llama-3.1-8B/blob/main/config.json} and Mistral-7B-v0.3\footnote{https://huggingface.co/mistralai/Mistral-7B-v0.3/blob/main/config.json} have 32 layers, each with 8 key/value attention heads.
 Qwen2-7B\footnote{https://huggingface.co/Qwen/Qwen2-7B/blob/main/config.json} consists of 28 layers with 4 key/value attention heads per layer, while Gemma2-9B\footnote{https://huggingface.co/google/gemma-2-9b/blob/main/config.json} includes 42 layers, each with 8 key/value attention heads.
 For LLaMA3.1-8B and Mistral-7B-v0.3, we allocate a KV cache budget of 3/4, while Qwen2-7B and Gemma2-9B have a KV cache budget of 6/7.
 This requires removing 64 key/value attention heads for LLaMA3.1-8B and Mistral-7B-v0.3, 16 for Qwen2-7B, and 48 for Gemma2-9B.

 To determine the number of key/value attention heads to prune in each layer, we restrict the range of removable key/value attention heads to maintain integer pruning layer counts.
 For LLaMA3.1-8B and Mistral-7B-v0.3, 2 or 4 heads are removed per layer.
 Qwen2-7B allows 1 or 2 heads per layer, while Gemma2-9B permits 2, 3, 4, or 6 heads per layer.
 As a result, the pruning layer counts are configured as follows: for LLaMA3.1-8B and Mistral-7B-v0.3, the pruning layer number is 16 or 32; for Qwen2-7B, it is 8 or 16; and for Gemma2-9B, it is 8, 12, 16, or 24.
-For FLAP, where the pruning ratio can vary across layers, the pruning layer counts are configured as follows: for LLaMA3.1-8B and Mistral-7B-v0.3, the number of pruning layers is set to 12, 16, 20, 24, 28, or 32.
+For FLAP, where the pruning ratio can vary across layers, we similarly tune the number of pruned layers to obtain strong perplexity under the same KV cache budget.
+Specifically, for LLaMA3.1-8B and Mistral-7B-v0.3, the number of pruning layers is set to 12, 16, 20, 24, 28, or 32.
 For Qwen2-7B, the pruning layer counts are 8, 12, 16, 20, 24, or 28.
 Similarly, for Gemma2-9B, the options are 9, 12, 18, 24, 30, 36, or 42 layers.

 For a fixed-length interval with undefined start and end points, we begin with the starting layer index set to 0.
 In each step, we increment both the starting layer index and the end layer index by 1 until the end layer index reaches the model's highest layer.
 The results are presented in Table~\ref{tab:baseline_tuning}.
-Please note that we also integrate FLAP into HARP to prune FFN parameters.
-However, we do not tune the pruning layer range for our method.
+Note that we also integrate FLAP into HARP to prune FFN parameters.
+However, for our method we \emph{do not} tune the pruning layer range and instead always prune the highest layers, which makes the comparison with tuned baselines conservative.